lawrennd/old_talks/_ai/includes/embodiment-factors-tedx.md

 If intelligence is fundamentally about processing and sharing of information.
 This gives us a fundamental constraint on human intelligence that dictates its nature.

-I call this ratio between the time it takes to compute something, and the time it takes to say it, the embodiment factor.
+I call this ratio between the time it takes to compute something, and the time it takes to say it, the embodiment factor [@Lawrence:embodiment17].
 Because it reflects how embodied our cognition is.

 If it takes you two minutes to say the thing you have thought in a second, then you are a computer.
 If it takes you 15 billion years, then you are a human.}